frizebrian/frizeportfolio/README.md

 # frizeportfolio

-this is mu personal portfolio
+this is my personal portfolio